 FÜSSEN OLD TOWN

-Experience the enchanting allure of Füssen's historic old town, a captivating fusion of bustling streets and peaceful hideaways waiting to be explored.
-Meander through the maze of cobblestone pathways, from the charming Brunnengasse to the quaint Hutergasse, each corner exuding its own unique charm.
-However, don't miss the iconic Reichenstrasse, known as the Main street of Füssen.
-Lined with picturesque buildings adorned with colorful facades, it feels like stepping into a postcard-perfect scene.
-As you wander through these historic streets, you'll be transported to a bygone era, where every corner reveals a glimpse of the city's rich history and vibrant culture.
-Take a leisurely stroll along Reichenstrasse, admiring the charming architecture and vibrant hues that adorn the buildings.
-Be sure to pause by the fountain, a focal point of the main street, and capture the moment with some memorable photographs.
+Experience the enchanting charm of Füssen's historic old town, a captivating fusion of bustling streets and peaceful hideaways waiting to be explored.
+Wander through the cobblestone pathways, from the charming Brunnengasse to the quaint Hutergasse, each corner offering a unique atmosphere.
+Don't forget to visit the iconic Reichenstrasse, Füssen’s main street, which is lined with vibrant buildings and colorful facades.
+Walking down these picturesque streets feels like stepping into a postcard, where every corner reveals a glimpse of the city's rich history and vibrant culture.
+Take your time to admire the hues of the buildings, and stop by the fountain, a central feature of the street, where you can pause and capture some beautiful photos to remember your visit.

 ST. MANG ABBEY